-Multiple sclerosis is a serious chronic illness which can have a dramatic effect on the life of a sufferer, so it’s easy to think of it as something that can only be alleviated with ‘serious’ medical approaches- immunotherapy, corticosteroids, intensive occupational therapy- even surgery, in the case of severe tremors or loss of motor control.
-Unfortunately, these multiple sclerosis treatment options also come with serious side effects and consequences- from the multiple side effects known to occur during steroid use, to the permanent loss of ability that comes with surgical intervention.
-Even new treatments for multiple sclerosis, such as Tecfidera, an anti-inflammatory drug that has been previously used in the treatment of psoriasis, have side effects such as nausea vomiting, diarrhoea and abdominal pain.
+Multiple sclerosis is a serious chronic illness which can have a dramatic effect on the life of a sufferer.
+It's easy to think of it as something that can only be alleviated with 'serious' medical approaches- immunotherapy, corticosteroids, intensive occupational therapy- even surgery in the case of severe tremors or loss of motor control.

 Active supplementation is a helpful natural remedy for MS which involves identifying what nutrients are necessary for the body to strengthen and repair myelin, as well as those which help reduce the severity of attacks, such as omega-3 and 6 fatty acids.
 Then, there are the psychological elements- using techniques such as neuro-linguistic programming to recognise and treat negative thought patterns which may emerge as a result of the treatment itself, or as a side-effect of the medical approach.
 It's hardly a brand new treatment for MS, but it is something that is left out when managing healthcare practitioners fail to take a holistic approach.

-As well as delineating a number of MS natural treatments, the program helps the user to plan for a life uninhibited by multiple sclerosis.
+As well as delineating a number of diet, supplementation, exercise and general lifestyle changes and options, the program helps the user to plan for a life uninhibited by multiple sclerosis.
 This means planning for life changes, occupational requirements, and lifestyle changes which will help them to carry on the benefits of any natural therapies for MS in a sustainable and meaningful way.
-Essentially, it’s a complete system for preparing, dealing with, and continuing to manage the symptoms of this otherwise destructive illness for the long term.
+Essentially, it's a complete system for preparing, dealing with, and continuing to manage the symptoms of this otherwise destructive illness for the long term.

 Read more to see how You Can Beat MS could help you or someone close to you, and order your copy today- you won't be disappointed.